wsebastiangroves/SampleWork/GrabadoraDeVoz/ReadMe.txt

 *GrabadoraDeVoz ReadMe.txt*
 ***************************

+The original purpose of this tool was to utilize Reddit user comment data to create sentiment analyses across 'subreddits' (sub-forums for specific topics).
+The idea is to first 'ask' a subreddit to 'discuss' a topic and to observationally compare the short discussions across subreddits for each topic.
+The second step is to generate an actual sentiment score for comments, different scores for the same topic between subreddits could reveal interesting insights.

+The final idea could be expanded to an assessment tool usable on any larger communities.

+********
+Assorted Data Documentation:
+********

 Comment Sort Types:
 Best - A prediction based on the proportion of upvotes/downvotes (see: http://www.evanmiller.org/how-not-to-sort-by-average-rating.html)
 Top - Sheer number of current votes